Bible translations into constructed languages

-Bible translations into constructed languages that were created as part of a fictional setting include:
+Bible translations into constructed languages include:

 Quenya

 Quenya is a fictional language devised by J. R. R. Tolkien.
-Various parts of the Bible have been translated into Neo-Quenya, an attempt at editing a unified Quenya from Tolkien's evolving and often contradictory ideas about the language.
+Various parts of the Bible have been translated into Neo-Quenya, an attempt at editing a unified Quenya from Tolkien's evolving and sometimes contradictory ideas about the language.
 Helge Fauskanger has translated the New Testament and is currently translating the Old Testament.
 Psalm 130 has also been translated by people on the website Aglardh.

 LOLcat

 The LOLCat Bible Translation Project is a wiki-based website where editors aim to parody the entire Bible in "LOLspeak", the slang popularized by the LOLcat Internet phenomenon.
 LOLspeak has been called "kitty pidgin" and also been likened to baby talk.
 The project relies on contributors to adapt passages.
 As of March 27, 2008, approximately 61% of the text had been adapted.